 In recent years, and with growing intensity, the potential outcomes of both our actions and that of climate change have alarmed and threatened us.
 Although the facts and data are all scientifically proven, frightening, intimidating, and very well advertised and promoted worldwide, there is still not enough action to take us away from the danger zone.

 In this blog post, we introduce the positive approach as the most promising approach for promoting action and mitigating climate change.

 While working on my Master of Science in Environmental Management in 2015-2017, I studied the science behind climate change, its status, and its immensity.
-While processing the information, I went back and forth between motivation and helplessness, between being inspired to make a difference and giving up because it’s “too late”.
+While processing the information, I went back and forth between motivation and helplessness, between being inspired to make a difference with resilience home design, and giving up because it’s “too late”.
 These fluctuations were highly dependent on the amount of negative versus positive information I was exposed to during my studies.

 eampact is all about positive motivation and a ‘rolling up your sleeves’ approach.

 According to Daniel Todd Gilbert, a social psychologist and writer, the human brain is a threat detector as long as the threat is made by agents (other people or creatures).
 Climate change is no such agent.
 On the contrary, when people are worried or scared but cannot manage the threat as it is out of their hands, they can enter a state of fixation.
 We need to make sure we don’t enter such a state.
 Instead, we need to be motivated and encouraged to take action.
 Adding anxieties and worries doesn’t motivate people.